SmBoP: Semi-autoregressive Bottom-up Semantic Parsing: The parser

 \paragraph{Relational algebra} \newcite{guo2019complex} have shown recently that the mismatch between natural language and SQL leads to parsing difficulties.
 Therefore, they proposed SemQL, a formal query language with better alignment to natural language.

 In this work, we follow their intuition, but instead of SemQL, we use the standard query language \emph{relational algebra} \citep{codd1970}.
-Relational algebra describes queries as trees, where leaves (terminals) are DB constants and inner nodes (non-terminals) are operations (see Table~\ref{tab:grammar}) Similar to SemQL, its alignment with natural language is better than SQL.
+Relational algebra describes queries as trees, where leaves (terminals) are schema constants or DB values, and inner nodes (non-terminals) are operations (see Table~\ref{tab:grammar}).
+Similar to SemQL, its alignment with natural language is better than SQL.
 However, unlike SemQL, it is an existing query language, commonly used by SQL execution engines for query planning.

 We write a grammar for relational algebra, augmented with SQL operators that are missing from relational algebra.
-We then implement a bidirectional compiler (transpiler) and convert SQL queries to relational algebra for parsing, and then back from relational algebra to SQL for evaluation.\footnote{We will also release the compiler code.} Table~\ref{tab:grammar} shows the full grammar, including the input and output semantic types of all operations.
-A relation ($R$) is a tuple (or tuples), a predicate ($P$) is a Boolean condition (evaluating to \texttt{True} or \texttt{False}), a constant ($C$) is a DB constant or value, and ($C'$) is a set of DB constants.
+We then implement a transpiler that converts SQL queries to relational algebra for parsing, and then back from relational algebra to SQL for evaluation.
+Table~\ref{tab:grammar} shows the full grammar, including the input and output semantic types of all operations.
+A relation ($R$) is a tuple (or tuples), a predicate ($P$) is a Boolean condition (evaluating to \texttt{True} or \texttt{False}), a constant ($C$) is a schema constant or DB value, and ($C'$) is a set of constants/values.
 Figure~\ref{fig:keep} shows an example relational algebra tree with the corresponding SQL query.
 More examples illustrating the correspondence between SQL and relational algebra (e.g., for the SQL \texttt{JOIN} operation) are in Appendix~\ref{app:relalg}.
+While our relational algebra grammar can also be adapted for standard top-down autoregressive parsing, we leave this endeavour for future work.

 \paragraph{Tree balancing} Conceptually, at each step \ourparser{} should generate new trees of height $\leq t+1$ and keep the top-$K$ trees computed so far.
-In practice, we do not want to compare trees from different decoding steps, since they are not directly coparable.
+In practice, it is convenient to assume that trees are balanced.
 Thus, we want the beam at step $t$ to only have trees that are of height exactly $t$ (\emph{$t$-high trees}).